 Ontario Human Rights Code (OHRC) and Ableism Policy

-- design their facilities, policies and procedures inclusively;
+- Designing facilities, policies and procedures inclusively

-- respond to accommodation requests;
+- Responding to accommodation requests

-- find further resources.
+- Accessing further resources

 Accessibility for Ontarians with Disabilities Act (AODA)